nginadofficial/nginad/README.md

 ------------------

 A Critical Signup bug was found by a user.
 The wrong field was getting assigned a MySQL date.
+Also another bug was fixed for a new bug found by a user: Windows requires an .xlsx extension to open the file after download.
+Windows 8 does not require this (mime type), but it could be a previous version of Windows.
 This requires a minor version update to version 1.6.2

 August 8, 2015